CapraLab/pdbmap/README.md

 * [UCSF Chimera (Headless)](https://www.cgl.ucsf.edu/chimera/cgi-bin/secure/chimera-get.py?file=alpha/chimera-alpha-linux_x86_64_osmesa.bin)
 (for visualization - chimera is a legacy python2 package that should be replaced with chimeraX as PDBMap evolves.)
 * [DSSP](http://swift.cmbi.ru.nl/gv/dssp/) (if secondary structure and solvent accessibility is desired)
+* ht5lib (for tabix application, which supports processing gnomad variant files from lib/PDBMapGnomad.py)
+*
 All of these resources must be installed prior to using PDBMap.
 Note that all Ensembl resources (PERL API, Variant Effect Predictor (VEP), and VEP cache files) must use the same genome build and all versions should match.
 All genomic data loaded into the database must match the Ensembl genome build.
 All existing resources have been built and maintained using genome build **GRCh38**